 Drag and Drop Frameworks:

 These frameworks are mostly used for designing a user interface of any website.
 Generally, it is in the form of various pages in the WordPress Dashboard which helps you in arranging the elements which are predefined on a web page and then make them available in a required order for the user to see.

 Options frameworks, on the contrary, are more code specific functions and provide some type of perception towards one or more than one APIs in WordPress.
-This may include API settings, Meta data API for comments, posts and even for some APIs which are connected to templates.
+This may include API settings, Metadata API for comments, posts and even for some APIs that are connected to templates.

 It can be any situation, there are still some advantages and disadvantages which comes while selecting a framework and all of these are very important while deciding: are you going to work with the framework or not?